 These cheap European countries are affordable but that does not mean they are not worth visiting.

-All of these nations boast cultural spots, rich traditions, picture-perfect sceneries, delicious food scene, and exciting outdoor adventures.
+All of these nations boast cultural spots, rich traditions, picture-perfect sceneries, delicious food scenes, and exciting outdoor adventures.

 In short, in these countries, you can spend a leisurely holiday in the countryside, seek the thrill of climbing high peaks, explore European landmarks, discover hidden destinations, and visit unusual places.